hackerFaruk/BootcampVisualStudio/README.md

 2. bank acount protection
 So during creation banks have random number, during bank account creation those random nuymbers assign into accounts privately. when bankaccounts requested to update credit bank id must be given so only the bank that creates that accoıunt can update given account

 3. banks also have a list that connect owner tckn to account

+4. Bank protected process
+  bank currently tests request of user with pin send over message (as a txt file cureently) then handles payment processes to make payment and retruns succes to market website